Riviera Nayarit Mexico Green Initiatives Recognized

-Socially committed to preserve nature and offer a high standard destination.
+Socially committed to preserving nature and offering high standard tourism.

-Riviera Nayarit, MEXICO – Riviera Nayarit is pleased to announce that its standards for beach cleanliness have been recognized at an international level through a report compiled by Greenpeace, an environmental organization.
-This acknowledgment reinforces how much attention Nayarit has been placing to offer tourists the best of the destination – not only from the resorts’ and service standpoint, but from a nature and environmental perspective as well.
+Riviera Nayarit, MEXICO – Our green initiatives in Riviera Nayarit, including our standards for beach cleanliness, have been recognized at an international level through a report compiled by Greenpeace, an environmental organization.
+This acknowledgment reinforces how much attention Nayarit has been placing to offer tourists the best, most environmentally friendly vacation destination – not only from the resorts’ and service standpoint, but from a nature and environmental perspective as well.

-The Mexican newspaper Reforma mentioned that Greenpeace recognizes “Riviera Nayarit as the only destination in Mexico offering timely information on water quality at its beaches”.
-The Convention and Visitors Bureau and the Riviera Nayarit Hotel and the Hotel & Motel Associations of Bahia de Banderas, as the Compostela and San Blas associations, who have actively participated in certification programs, along with state government and municipal authorities welcome the appreciation expressed by Greenpeace, as it demonstrates that the work done in the region has yielded important results.
+The Mexican newspaper Reforma mentioned that Greenpeace recognizes “Riviera Nayarit as the only destination in Mexico offering timely information on water quality at its beaches.”
+This wouldn’t be possible without the cooperation of the Convention and Visitors Bureau, the Riviera Nayarit Hotel and the Hotel & Motel Associations of Bahia de Banderas, as well as the Compostela and San Blas associations.
+Together, we have actively participated in certification programs along with state government and municipal authorities.
+We welcome the appreciation expressed by Greenpeace for our green initiatives in Riviera Nayarit as it demonstrates that the work done in the region has yielded important results.

 “We are honored to have received such great recognition for our efforts to maintain clean water levels throughout the destination,” said Marc Murphy, director of Riviera Nayarit CVB.
 “It is highly important for our tourists to enjoy the beaches as well as the other wonderful natural resources that Nayarit offers; the only way we can achieve this is by taking care of the environment the best way we can.”